omartiffer/.dotfiles/README.md

 ## 👨‍💻 Getting started (at your own risk)

-I follow the [@ThePrimeagen's](https://github.com/ThePrimeagen) premise of convention over configuration (see [Attributions](#-attributions) below).
+I follow [@ThePrimeagen's](https://github.com/ThePrimeagen) premise of convention over configuration (see [Attributions](#-attributions) below).
 Whenever I need to change a config, I edit the files in the repo and run `config.sh`.
 I might switch approaches later, but this works well for now.

 ### 1. Clone the repo